 BEFORE THINNING (left): 40 years after industrial logging, the “cathedral ceiling” is an impenetrable maze of branches.
 AFTER THINNING (right): Rehabilitation is underway.
 Some of the trees will be thinned further to add growing room for the healthiest trees.

 The grueling, hands-on work entailed plunging into thickets of trees, identifying the healthiest, and cutting down the rest so that adequate light, space, and nutrients could restore the Redwood trees and rebalance the forest.
 For every four trees assessed, three were felled.
 A side business soon sprang up, selling firewood from the culled trees.
-From 1995 to ‘99, the restoration work was sustained in part by the proceeds.
+From 1995 to ‘99, the restoration work partially funded by the proceeds.

 A Remarkable Discovery